Merck lifts full-year forecast as Keytruda sales soar | Business

 Gardasil's performance "reflects growing international demand and potentially a normalization from COVID trends in the U.S.," Wells Fargo analyst Mohit Bansal said in a note.
 The company also posted slightly better-than-expected sales of its COVID-19 antiviral drug Lagevrio (molnupiravir), which it developed and shares with Ridgeback Biotherapeutics.

-Merck benefited from its foreign exchange hedging program, which added roughly $300 million to quarterly revenue, partially offsetting pressure on overseas sales, Chief Financial Officer Caroline Litchfield said in an interview.
-"Foreign exchange will continue to be a headwind," Litchfield said.
-She added that the impact of Merck's hedging program is likely to be more subtle going forward as the pace of the dollar's strengthening slows.
+Merck benefited from its foreign exchange hedging program, which added roughly $300 million to quarterly revenue, partially offsetting pressure on overseas sales, CFO Litchfield said.
+"Foreign exchange will continue to be a headwind," she said, adding that the impact of Merck's hedging program is likely to be more subtle in 2023 as the pace of the dollar's strengthening slows.

 Sales by Merck's animal health business missed analysts' estimates.
 BMO Capital Markets analyst Evan Seigerman called that "the only point of concern," but noted the unit had enjoyed significant growth earlier in the pandemic.
 Some investors have suggested Merck follow rivals Eli Lilly and Co and Pfizer Inc by spinning off its animal health business.
 Davis said the company has no plans to do so.